 Most experts assume that is where the majority of panels are ending up right now.
 But it's anyone's guess.
-Natalie Click, a doctoral candidate in materials science at the University of Arizona, said there is no uniform system "for tracking where all of these decommissioned panels are going."
+Click said there is no uniform system "for tracking where all of these decommissioned panels are going."

 The California Department of Toxic Substances collected its first data on panels recycled by universal waste handlers in 2021.
 For handlers that accepted more than 200 pounds or generated more than 10,000 pounds of panels, the DTSC counted 335 panels accepted for recycling, said Sanford Nax, a spokesman for the agency.